sohampalande/sohampalande.github.io/_pages/about.md

 ---

 Hi, I'm Soham.
 I'm currently a research engineer in [J.P.
-Morgan's AI Research](https://www.jpmorgan.com/technology/artificial-intelligence) group, where I work within the Time Series team.
+Morgan's AI Research](https://www.jpmorgan.com/technology/artificial-intelligence) group.

 <strong>Research:</strong>  I study how computational and human models of cognition exhibit **strategic reasoning** in structured, multi-step environments—and their emergence through behavioral evaluation, learned representational structures (from language and fine-tuning), and mechanistic insight in stylized decision-making scenarios involving **uncertainty**, **adaptation**, and **long-term planning**—such as bidding, bluffing, or probabilistic inference—where optimal strategies must be inductively discovered rather than precomputed.